Table of Contents

-“Footprints” was composed by saxophonist Wayne Shorter and first recorded on his album Adam’s Apple in 1966.
+Footprints is a jazz standard composed by saxophonist Wayne Shorter and first recorded on his album Adam’s Apple in 1966.
 The first commercial release of the song was on the Miles Davis album Miles Smiles recorded later in 1966, but released earlier.
+This song has become part of the core repertoire in jazz education and performance.
+In this lesson, we’ll examine its structure, harmonic framework, and improvisational techniques.

 Start for free !